postscripter8/czeska_ustawa_o_broni/zakon_o_strelnych_zbranich_a_strelivu_EN.md

 &quot;For production, repairs, modification, deactivation and destruction of ammunition a licence of an explosive disposal technician who shall be at least 21 years old.

-For development of ammunition, higher education1) attained by completing a bachelor&#39;s, master&#39;s or doctoral study programme in the field of technical sciences and technologies, a study field of theory and technology of explosives&quot;.
+For development of ammunition, higher education1) attained by completing a bachelor's, master's or doctoral study programme in the field of technical sciences and technologies, a study field of theory and technology of explosives&quot;.